 Mission Statement: Omega Epsilon Zeta is a local Fraternity at Daemen University that offers Brotherhood and a sense of trust that male students may seek.
 This Brotherhood focuses and supports young men through our three core principles of Individuality, Integrity, and Unity.
 While furthering the advancement of academic excellence of higher education.

 Traditions: Spring Fest Mud Volleyball, Pool and Ping-Pong Tournament, Bubble Soccer

 Current Staff Advisor: Lamark Shaw, email@example.com

 Mission Statement: As a sorority, Sigma Omega Chi strives to strengthen the bonds of fellowship and friendship among its members.
 We encourage and promote good scholarship and student social activities.
 Above all, honor and sisterhood form the foundation of our sorority.

 Symbols: Talisman Rose; Peach Rose; M&Ms

 Contact Us: Renata Simera, email@example.com

-The purpose of the Inter-Greek Alliance shall be to act as the official representative and governing body for the members of the Daemen College recognized Greek organizations.
+The purpose of the Inter-Greek Alliance shall be to act as the official representative and governing body for the members of the Daemen University recognized Greek organizations.
 The Inter-Greek Alliance will work to further the ideals of brotherhood and sisterhood, encourage harmony amongst the individual groups in the organization, promote philanthropy, and continue to encourage the growing mutual respect and camaraderie amongst the individual organizations.
 Furthermore, the Inter-Greek Alliance will serve as a support system for Greek growth, advocacy, and understanding on Daemen’s Campus.